I also write, direct, edit, art direct, and produce various content for swiMMMers ear, a creative agency I co-founded with my husband.

 I am an artist, so law school was not my favorite three years.
 However, by the end of my first year, I was able to focus my studies on Fashion Law, a then-emerging area of law.
 I became an integral board member for Fashion Law Week, DC, a legislative aide for Liz Robbins Associates where I worked on legislation that would introduce copyright-like protection to fashion designs, and gained experience with products liability, trademark, and advertising issues pertaining to a multinational Fortune 500 company.

 Although I love fashion, music is home for me.
-I was raised by a jazz/funk/RnB vocalist mother and a step father who plays for the Motown band, the Four Tops.
-I also married a music artist, who became my business partner in our creative company, swiMMMers ear.
+I was raised by a jazz/funk/RnB artist (mother).
+My step-father plays for the Four Tops.
+I also married a musician.
+My husband and I founded our creative agency, swiMMMers ear in 2015, based on our love for music.
+The three M’s stand for “music, math and mechanics.”
 I direct, edit, conceptualize, write, and, art direct original content for swiMMMers ear.
 We also throw small-scale music festivals and shows in Brooklyn.

 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?